 Many directors become Chairs without understanding the requirements of the role, and the significant challenge involved in demonstrating leadership of the board, rather than leadership by the board.
-As the Financial Reporting Council’s Guidance on Board Effectiveness states, ‘Good boards are created by good chairmen.
-The chairman creates the conditions for overall board and individual director effectiveness'.
+As the Financial Reporting Council’s Guidance on Board Effectiveness states, ‘Good boards are created by a good chairperson.
+The chairperson creates the conditions for the overall board and individual director effectiveness'.

-The course on chairing meetings by trainer Seamus Gillen will enhance participant’s’ board leadership skills, and develop their capability to create a performing team of directors who are aligned in helping the organisation achieve its purpose, and deliver its strategy.
+This course on Chairing Meetings Training from our Accountability & Governance series will enhance participant's knowledge, promote effective chairing skills, and develop their capability to create a performing team of directors who are aligned in helping the organisation achieve its purpose, and deliver its strategy.

 Participants will develop both a theoretical, and practical, understanding of what is required to become a Chair performing at a high level, how they can approach the task with a stronger sense of purpose, and how they can gain confidence that they are adding value to delivering the strategic direction of the organisation.